ssube/taleweave-ai/README.md

 ## Features

-- Cross-Platform Gameplay: Enjoy a seamless gameplay experience across Discord and web browsers, ensuring accessibility and continuous engagement no matter where you are.
+- **Cross-Platform Gameplay**: Enjoy a seamless gameplay experience across Discord and web browsers, ensuring accessibility and continuous engagement no matter where you are.
-- Rich Interactions: Dive into a world where AI-generated characters and real human players coexist, each bringing unique elements to the narrative and gameplay.
+- **Rich Interactions**: Dive into a world where AI-generated characters and real human players coexist, each bringing unique elements to the narrative and gameplay.
-- Play as Any Character: Join or leave ongoing adventures without any disruption to the ongoing world, making it easy for players to drop in or out according to their schedules.
+- **Play as Any Character**: Every character in the world is always active, powered by large language models.
+Human players can seamlessly take over AI characters, responding to system prompts and engaging in conversations with other characters, enhancing the depth and flexibility of interactions.
-- AI-Driven World Generation: Leverage the capabilities of a large language model acting as your dungeon master to generate expansive, reactive worlds simply from a text prompt.
+- **AI-Driven World Generation**: Leverage the capabilities of a large language model acting as your dungeon master to generate expansive, reactive worlds simply from a text prompt.
-- Enhanced Conversations: Engage in deep, meaningful interactions with both AI and human characters, enriching your gaming experience with every conversation and decision.
+- **Enhanced Conversations**: Engage in deep, meaningful interactions with both AI and human characters, enriching your gaming experience with every conversation and decision.
+- **Customizable Actions**: Introduce your own actions to interact with the world and other characters in innovative ways, adding a personal touch to every adventure.
+- **Flexible Game Saving**: Easily save and resume your worlds at any time, preserving not only the state of the world but also the language model's memory to maintain continuity in your adventures.
+- **Dynamic Character Behavior**: Influence characters' behavior through logical systems that simulate hunger, mood, and other life-like mechanics, adding layers of realism to your interactive experiences.

 Emergent behavior in TaleWeave AI offers a complex and captivating layer to gameplay, as large language models (LLMs) interpret and act on character needs and feelings with surprising depth.
 By incorporating function-calling capabilities,